Darknight47/Data-Science-Projects-03/README.md

 The primary objective is to evaluate the impact of changing the first gate’s position on early player metrics, including engagement and retention.

 ---
-## Project 08 📚🤓📕
+## Project 08 💳 🧑‍💼📈
-### Book Recommendation System (book_recommendaton)
+### Customer Satisfaction Analysis
-The main objective is to develop a Book Recommendation System based on ratings and content information.
+The primary goal of this project is to perform a comprehensive analysis of customer satisfaction to identify key factors influencing satisfaction and areas needing improvement!

 ---